-MEDIC will identify and quarantine in-date units from prior collections whenever a donor has a repeatedly reactive screening test for HBsAg, Anti-HCV, Anti-HIV-1/2, Anti-HTLV-I/II, Anti HBc, ANTI-T. cruzi, and/or a NAT reactive (HBV, HIV, HCV and/or WNV).
-MEDIC will notify transfusion services of units from prior collections for certain reactive results to facilitate recipient notification.
+MEDIC will identify promptly (within 3 calendar days) in-date components from prior collections, whenever a donor has a repeatedly reactive screening test, or an initially reactive NAT result, with the following groups: HBsAg, HBV-NAT, Anti-HCV, HCV-NAT, Anti-HIV-1/2, HIV-NAT, Anti-HTLV-I/II, Anti-HBc, WNV-NAT and/or T. cruzi (Chagas):

-- A. FOR REPEATEDLY REACTIVE TESTS FOR HBsAg, ANTI-HCV, ANTI-HIV-1/2, ANTI-HTLV-I/II, ANTI-HBc, Anti-T. cruzi (Chagas), or NAT REACTIVES (HBV, HCV, HIV OR WNV), MEDIC WILL: - 1.
-Identify promptly (within 3 days) in-date units from prior collections, as shown below whenever a donor has a repeatedly reactive screening test. - a.
-HBsAg, Anti-HBc, HBV-NAT, Anti-HTLV I/II:
+- 1. Identify promptly (within 3 calendar days) in-date components from prior collections, whenever a donor has a repeatedly reactive screening test, or an initially reactive NAT result.
+Use the following guidelines according to test: - a.
+HBsAg, Anti-HBc, Anti-HTLV I/II:

-Withdraw in-date products collected within the 12 months prior to the last negative test and no more than 5 years from current donation whenever a donor has a repeatedly reactive screening test for HBsAg, Anti-HBc, HBV-NAT or Anti-HTLV I/II.
+Withdraw any in-date products collected within 12 months prior to and including last negative test and no more than 5 years from current donation whenever a donor has a repeatedly reactive screening test for HBsAg, Anti-HBc or Anti-HTLV I/II.